 - Magnetic resonance imaging (MRI)

 - Cerebrospinal fluid (CSF) analysis

-- CSF Electrophoresis and Isoelectric Focusing.
-Electrophoresis and isoelectric focusing are two methods for separating the proteins in a biological fluid.
-A patient's CSF and serum are evaluated side-by-side on a test surface using either of these two techniques.
-Following the separation step, a protein stain is applied to both specimens and the banding patterns that appear in the CSF and serum are compared to one another.
+- CSF Electrophoresis and Isoelectric Focusing—these are two methods for separating the proteins in a biological fluid.
+A patient’s CSF and serum are evaluated side-by-side.
+Following the separation step, a protein stain is applied to both specimens and the banding patterns that appear in the CSF and serum are compared.
 The presence of two or more IgG bands in CSF that are not present in serum is a positive test for oligoclonal banding.
 About 90% of people with MS show oligoclonal banding in their CSF.

 - Lyme disease

 - Vitamin B12 deficiency